 Data management

-The projects of ELASTO-Q-MAT will generate a large amount of experimental (raw and processed) and numerical simulations data.
-Furthermore numerous software and tools will be developed.
+The projects of ELASTO-Q-MAT are generating a large amount of experimental (raw and processed) and numerical simulations data.
+Furthermore numerous software and tools are developed.
 Following the guidelines by the DFG [1,2], all data generated are reliably and systematically preserved.

 To go beyond, applying the FAIR data principles [3,4] suitable data should be submitted to appropriate data repositories.
 Complementing these data with the necessary metadata requires early considerations in the data live cycle.
-The data manager will assist in the according planning especially to prevent isolated solutions.
+The data manager is assististing in the according planning especially to prevent isolated solutions.

 Research Data